buildbot/buildbot/master/docs/manual/cfg-workers-libvirt.rst

 We won't show you how to set up libvirt as it is quite different on each platform, but there are a few things you should keep in mind.

-* If you are running on Ubuntu, your master should run Lucid.
-  Libvirt and apparmor are buggy on Karmic.
 * If you are using the system libvirt, your buildbot master user will need to be in the libvirtd group.
 * If you are using KVM, your buildbot master user will need to be in the KVM group.
 * You need to think carefully about your virtual network *first*.